-Hanham visit caps a hell of a year
+Hanham Hall visit caps hell of a year

 My first year at the Homes and Communities Agency passed today with the visit of its chief executive Pat Richie to the South West.
-It was very much a day of two parts.
+It was a day of two parts.

 Firstly, and most importantly, she was in Bristol to talk to colleagues about the ongoing restructure of the HCA.
 The agency is consulting staff (myself included) on proposed changes which will see us reduce in size by 50% over two years.